Smooths frizz and protects color with a gentle, salon-style formula that keeps hair polished and full-bodied.

 Keratin Complex Color Care Smoothing Shampoo review

-Best for: Color-treated, frizz-prone, or slightly coarse hair that needs smoothing without losing volume.
+Best for: Color-treated, frizz-prone, or slightly coarse hair that needs smoothing without sacrificing too much movement.

 TRESemmé Keratin Smooth Shampoo review

-Best for: Thick, frizzy, or coarse hair on a budget, especially if your scalp gets greasy quickly.
+Best for: Thick, frizzy, or coarse hair on a budget, especially if your scalp gets oily quickly.

 OGX Ever Straightening + Brazilian Keratin Therapy Shampoo review